ACRG-Bristol/acrg/README.txt

 Shared Python code for the Atmospheric Chemistry Research Group (University of Bristol)

 ***First Installation***
+Click on the link in the automated email sent by Matt and set up your bitbucket username and password.

-For ACRG group members, check out the code using your (personal) Google account.
-Create a directory, and then, from that directory, type:
+Then check out the code using your bitbucket username.

+When you check out the code bitbucket automatically creates the "acrg" directory and fails if there's already an "acrg" directory.
+So if you want to keep your old google based "acrg" directory rename it.

+Then from the directory where you want the "acrg" directory to live (e.g. for me on my laptop it's /Users/as13988/Documents/Work/Python/), type:

 git clone https://YOUR_USERNAME@bitbucket.org/mrghg/acrg.git